Budget Calculator - Personal Finance Planning & Money Management

 Base your budget on your lowest monthly income, use a percentage-based approach rather than fixed amounts, and build a larger emergency fund (6-12 months of expenses).
 During high-income months, save the excess for lean periods and avoid lifestyle inflation.

-The general rule is 25-30% of gross income for housing costs (rent/mortgage, taxes, insurance, maintenance).
+general rule is 25-30% of gross income for housing costs (rent/mortgage, taxes, insurance, maintenance).
 In high-cost areas, this may stretch to 35%, but avoid going higher as it limits savings and emergency fund capacity.

 Review your budget monthly to track progress and make adjustments.
 Do a comprehensive review quarterly to assess goal progress and annually for major life changes.
 Weekly check-ins during your first few months help establish good habits.